Ksarfo69/mysql_crud_apis/README.md

-This repo contains mysql APIs on
+This repo contains mysql APIs to;

 1. Create a new record in a MYSQL database
 2. Retrieve information from a MYSQL database by ID